 What are you doing now?

-I am doing a masters in IT Carlow.
+I am doing a masters in SETU Carlow campus.
 I went from a girl at 16, whose mam had died, and I left school with only a junior cert to my name.
 Now I have gone on to a masters in leadership and education.
 So if there are people out there that haven’t finished school don’t let that stop you, the hardest part is taking that step into education.